Quantum-group-invariant $D^{(2)}_{n+1}$ models: Bethe ansatz and finite-size spectrum: The models

 \subsection{The transfer matrix and its symmetries}

-We consider the $D^{(2)}_{n+1}$ R-matrix $R(u)$ (solution of the Yang-Baxter equation) from \cite{Jimbo:1985ua}, following the conventions in Appendix A of \cite{Nepomechie:2017hgw}, with spectral parameter $u$ and anisotropy parameter $\eta$.
+We consider the $D^{(2)}_{n+1}$ R-matrix $R(u)$ (solution of the Yang-Baxter equation) given by \eqref{RD2}, with spectral parameter $u$ and anisotropy parameter $\eta$.
 The right K-matrix $K^{R}(u, \varepsilon, p)$ (solution of the boundary Yang-Baxter equation \cite{Cherednik:1984vvp, Ghoshal:1993tm}) is the block-diagonal matrix given by \cite{Nepomechie:2018wzp}

 where $p= 0, 1, \ldots, n $, and

 with $\varepsilon = 0, 1$.
 The left K-matrix $K^{L}(u, \varepsilon, p)$ is given by